-Before you brine your turkey this holiday season, remember to stay safe in the kitchen.
+If you’re hosting family and friends this holiday, remember to practice safety in the kitchen.
 Cooking around large groups of people can increase the risk of fire and burn injuries.
-Follow these tips as you prepare your holiday feast.
+Before you start cooking for your guests, follow these tips to stay safe.

 - Never leave the kitchen while you’re cooking.
 Unattended cooking is the leading cause of kitchen fires, according to the U.S. Fire Administration.
 Cooking fires also happen more frequently during the holiday season.